29-Apr

 It’s difficult to remember, but not all that long ago anyone looking to take out a loan or open an account rarely looked beyond their own high street bank.
 There was little choice in the market and even products offered by competitor banks or building societies often seemed inaccessible.

-Now, big banks are facing a major new challenge in the form of online alternative financial service providers, challenger banks and financial apps.
+Now, big banks are facing a major new challenge in the form of online alternative financial service providers, challenger banks, and financial apps.
 These not only offer masses of choice, but they arm consumers with insight into their own finances and a level of control over their outgoings that they never had before.

 More and more people are turning their backs on traditional banking altogether and have opened online-only accounts with new fintechs with a more appealing offering and brand.
 With a greater emphasis on cutting-edge tools and flexible options like pre-pay cards, these new accounts often offer consumers more control than traditional bank accounts ever did.